-As part of the Company's liquidity management, the Company is, together with BATIF plc, BAT plc and BATCAP a borrower under the BAT Group's GBP 5.7bn (2021: GBP 5.85bn) Revolving Credit Facility ("RCF"), comprising one tranche of GBP 2.7 billion (Tranche A) and one tranche of GBP 3.0 billion (Tranche B).
+As part of the Company's liquidity management, the Company is, together with BATIF plc, BAT plc and BATCAP a borrower under the BAT Group's GBP 5.4bn (2023: GBP 5.5bn) Revolving Credit Facility ("RCF"), comprising one tranche of GBP 2.54 billion (Tranche A) and one tranche of GBP 2.85 billion (Tranche B).
 This facility is the BAT Group's primary source of backstop liquidity and BAT plc is the guarantor.
+The RCF remains undrawn at 31 December 2024.